kkemple/tasker/readme.md

 #### Helpful Tips:

 - You can enable all of Tasker's great features on the "App Settings" page.
-- In order to get Jira Tasks, on Jira Tasks screen you must enter your JIRA username, password, and JIRA url.
+- In order to get Jira Tasks, on Jira Tasks screen you must enter your JIRA username (not email), password, and JIRA url.
 (The url of your JIRA instance)
 - Use the "Report Bug" link in the header if you discover something amiss! :smiley:

 ___